-The Verkhovna Rada, Ukraine's parliament, has adopted a resolution appointing Stepan Poltorak as commander of the National Guard of Ukraine.
+The Verkhovna Rada, Ukraine's parliament, adopted a resolution appointing Stepan Poltorak as commander of the National Guard of Ukraine.
 A total of 235 deputies voted for a respective decision on 15 April 2014.
 Major General Poltorak is a native of Odesa region.
 He has been in the military service since 1983.
 From March 2002, he served as head of the Academy of Interior Troops of the Ukrainian Interior Ministry.

+On 05 April 2014, the first volunteer battalion operational purpose of the National Guard of Ukraine (1 BOP NSU) was formed with an oath of allegiance to Ukraine.
+Five hundred guards aged from 18 to 55 years had earlier trained for three weeks through a special military training.
 The first battalion of the National Guard, formed of the Maidan volunteers, left for the east of Ukraine on 15 April 2014.
 NSDC Secretary Andriy Parubiy wrote: "The first battalion of the National Guard, formed of volunteers of the Maidan's Self-Defense, left for the front.
 Fighters have high morale and readiness to defend Ukraine.
 It is very difficult.
 I know since I have only recently returned from Luhansk, where I spent the whole week.
 But I'm sure that we shall win because God is with us and Ukraine."